 The bar chart is skewed below indicating that number of \$1 Million houses was growing rapidly.
-It also appears that that growth is exponential rather than linear.
+It also appears that that growth is not linear.

 The bar chart is skewed below indicating that number of \$1 Million houses is growing rapidly.
 It also appears that that growth is exponential rather than linear.